 Video of the Day

 Both pests construct predator-proof armor from their shed skins and sticky wax secretions.
 Asian cycad females have flat, rounded armor.
 False oleander scales are more elongated.
 The former infest the crowns and older leaves and then move to the fronds' surfaces and midribs.
 Their colonies eventually cover entire plants, including the cones, seeds and roots.
 The latter remain on the backs of the fronds.

-Recognizing the Symptoms
+Recognize the Symptoms

-Starting With Cultural Treatments
+Start With Cultural Treatments

-Prune fronds with large numbers of false oleander scales.
+Prune fronds with large numbers of false oleander scales to treat scale on sago palms.
 Rinse your pruning tools in rubbing alcohol between cuts and after use so they don't spread scale nymphs, and dispose of the fronds in sealed plastic bags.
 Pruning may also treat early cycad scale infestations.

 Chewed scale armor that houses no insects is the work of the singular black lady beetle (Lindorus lophanthae), a primary false oleander scale predator.
-To attract more of them, plant light-colored, pollen-producing flowers such as perennial golden marguerite (Anthemis tinctoria), suitable for U.S. Department of Agriculture plant hardiness zones 3 through 7, or annual "White Sensation" cosmos (Cosmos bipinnatus "White Sensation").
-The USDA is currently researching biological predators for Asian cycad scales.
+To attract more of them to treat scale on sago palms, plant light-colored, pollen-producing flowers such as perennial golden marguerite (Anthemis tinctoria), suitable for U.S. Department of Agriculture plant hardiness zones 3 through 7, or annual White Sensation cosmos (Cosmos bipinnatus 'White Sensation').

 Lift each frond individually and spray both the top and bottom surfaces until they drip.
 Spray the base of the crown, trunk and cones, getting into all the crevices.
 Also spray the soil around the sagos every other month to kill nymphs migrating to the roots.
 After spraying, discard the leftover solution where it won't flow into drainage systems or surface water.